khoaminhbui/prime/README.md

 Primality test can be categorized basically into 2 types: deterministic and probabilistic.
 Deterministic test provides result with absolute certainty but slow while probabilistic test run faster but with a trade off that potentially (though with very small probability) faslely identify composite number as prime.

 In this scope, we only consider deterministic primality test.
 Including `Trial Division` (the easiest one) and `Elliptic Curve Primality Proving` (one of the quickiest and widely used for general purpose test).
-- `Trial Division`: this algorithm provides a simple and effective method to find the largest prime number less than a given number N.
+- `Trial Division`: this algorithm provides a simple and effective method for small N.
     - Anatomy:
         - Loop through the numbers beginning at (N - 1) all the way to 2 (smallest prime number), and check if which one is prime.
-        - For each candidate, perform a primality test by checking if it can be divided evenly by a number in range [2 - square root of N].
+        - For each candidate, perform a primality test by checking if it can be divided evenly by a number in range [2 - sqrt(N)].
 If not, the target number is prime.
-    - Time complexity: UPDATING.
+    - Time complexity: O(n * sqrt(n)).
     - Improvement:
         - Number theorem suggests that there is always a prime number in range [n/2, n], so the loop can stop at n/2 rather than 2.
+(In fact, this is an observation that refects the nature of the algorithm and does not contribute to algorithm performance).
         - The candidates can be further filtered out by rules as only test number of type (2k + 1), (6k + 1, 5), (30k + 1, 7, 11, 13, 17, 19, 23, 29).
+        - Instead of divide by all number in range [2, sqrt(N)], we can find a way to deal with the prime number in range only.
+But this is an open question, since we dont have those prime numbers at hand.

-- `Elliptic Curve Primality Proving`: UPDATING.
+- `Elliptic Curve Primality Proving`:
+    - It's too complicated and out of scope to discuss in details and implement this algorithm.
+    - We can also combine probabilistic method with deterministic method where the the probabilistic method can quickly filter out the composite number, then continue the deterministic method for the pseudoprime (number pass probabilistic test).